Q: Do I need to be an AMC member to register for a backpack trip?

 Q: I’d like to go on backpacking trips but I don’t have a car.
 Can I still come?

 Leaders typically will assist participants in arranging carpooling both to help participants get to trailheads and to reduce our impact on the environment.
 Our general practice is that the cost of gas and tolls should be split equally among all the people in a vehicle.
 Some leaders require passengers to pay for 100% of the gas and tolls as the owner of the vehicle has that large investment to cover the cost of.

 Q: I’d like to report a problem I had with a leader on the backpack I went on or I would like to thank someone in authority about how well that trip was run.
 How do I do that?

-A: Please send an email to the backpacking chair.
-The address is email@example.com.
+Please send an email to the Backpacking Chair at firstname.lastname@example.org.
 We value your feedback about how well our programs are running and want to address any shortcomings as quickly as possible.
 Please provide as much information as you can as well as a way to contact you to follow up.
 Thanks!